-These stories offer a glimpse of the many ways in which Environmental Earth System Science is changing the world:
+These stories offer a glimpse of the many ways in which Earth System Science is changing the world:

 Increasing food production to meet growing demand, while at the same time preserving natural ecosystems, will require further increases in crop yields (tons of grain per hectare of land).
 Through breeding, and through the development of new fertilizers, irrigation systems, pesticides, and other agronomic changes, substantial increases in the maximum potential yields of our main food crops have been achieved in the past 50 years.
 Yet further increases will require new innovative solutions.